Kinetic Equilibrium Prediction at TCV using RAPTOR and FBT: Physics models and codes

 \paragraph{Line-averaged density.} Governed by core-edge interactions, gas valve opening and auxiliary heating, the line-averaged electron density required for the gradient-based model can be complex to predict before the shot.
 While in many cases this can be reused from a previous experiment, it is also common for the density programming to be modified, making modeling a necessary step of the KEP.
 In TCV, the gas flow is, by default, feedback controlled on the FIR central chord measurements.
 In this case $n_{el}$ can be modeled by a simple conversion from the FIR central chord reference to the line-averaged density.
 However, a strategy was required for phases in which feedback control is deactivated (feedforward only) or density is more difficult to control, such as NBI heated and H-mode phases.
-We therefore introduce a set of ad-hoc rules built on the shot programming, which are based on empirical observations of many discharges: \begin{itemize} \item If no heating power is expected and the feedforward gas input is zero, $n_{el}$ undergoes an exponential decay with an ad-hoc lifetime of $125\milli\second$, reaching half its value, and is increased again if the plasma enters the limited regime \item if NBI-1 is on, $n_{el}$ is increased by $30\%$ to account for the neutral beam fueling and higher wall recycling. \end{itemize} The final ad-hoc trajectory is then increased by $30\%$ when an H-mode is detected within the simulation, accounting for the better confinement and stronger wall recycling.
+For these cases we therefore introduce a set of ad-hoc rules built on the shot programming, which are based on empirical observations of many discharges: \begin{itemize} \item If no heating power is expected and the feedforward gas input is zero, $n_{el}$ undergoes an exponential decay with an ad-hoc lifetime of $125\milli\second$, reaching half its value, and is increased again if the plasma enters the limited regime \item if NBI is on, $n_{el}$ is increased by $30\%$ to account for the neutral beam fueling and higher wall recycling. \end{itemize} The final ad-hoc trajectory is then increased by $30\%$ when an H-mode is detected within the simulation, accounting for the better confinement and stronger wall recycling.
 These assumptions are TCV-related, but allow to predict a large variety of cases, from feedback to feedforward density control, and L- to H-modes, with simple conditions easy to test a posteriori.
 As discussed later, a proper generic density predictive model is needed to move forward, but is outside the scope of this paper.
+Meanwhile, we compare four different predictive simulations, on the one hand using either $n_{el}$ from the experiment (E) or predicted from the pulse schedule and the model described above (P); and on the other hand solving for the ion temperature (1) or using a scaling factor from $T_e$ and Eq. \ref{equ:PRETOR}: E1, E2, P1 or P2 as summarized in Table \ref{table:EP_models_summary}.

 \paragraph{Runtime optimization.} The duration of a RAPTOR simulation is a decisive factor in making the KEP effective for tokamak operations.
 A simulation shorter than the latency between two discharges (typically between $5$ and $15$ minutes at TCV) allows to quickly validate and use the result of a new pulse schedule.
 Indeed, while the preparation of experiments can afford longer simulation times, the objective of the present KEP is to enable the rapid testing of various assumptions and to prepare the equilibrium of an experiment, without slowing down operations.
 Three factors mostly contribute to the computational time of the present KEP: the number of time steps used in RAPTOR, the evaluation of transport in the gradient-based model and the simultaneous resolution of the poloidal flux evolution and three kinetic profiles, $T_e$, $n_e$ and $T_i$.
 Three strategies are used to reduce the computational time.